SSR - Special Service Requests for Airlines

 Preconditions

-The booking must include a transport component (e.g., flight).
+The booking must include a transport component (for example, a flight).

 The associated reporting type for the selected transport must support SSR codes.
-If not, the SSR field may not allow code selection.
+If not, the SSR field will not offer code selection.

 Instructions